A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: Introduction

-In Section \ref{MCVN} the full long range random walk (\ref{rweqn:000}) on $\mathbb{Z}_\d^\N$ is studied.
-The eigenvectors of these processes have the form $(\theta_1^{x\dt r})$ where $x$ is in the state space of the Markov chain and $r$ is an index, $x,r \in {\cal V}_{\d,\N}$.
-An extension of the characterization in 1-dimension is found to have eigenvalues $\big (\mathbb{E}\big [\theta_1^{V\dt r}\big ]\big )$, where $V \in {\cal V}_{\d,\N}$ is a non-negative random variable.
+In Section \ref{MCVN} the full long range random walk (\ref{rweqn:000}) on $\mathbb{Z}_q^d$ is studied.
+The eigenvectors of these processes have the form $(\theta_1^{x\dt r})$ where $x$ is in the state space of the Markov chain and $r$ is an index, $x,r \in {\cal V}_{q,d}$ and $x\dt r$ is the inner product of $x$ and $r$.
+They constitute the set of characters of irreducible representations of $\mathbb{Z}_q^d$.
+An extension of the characterization in 1-dimension shows that \emph{all} such Markov chains have eigenvalues $\big (\mathbb{E}\big [\theta_1^{V\dt r}\big ]\big )$, where $V \in {\cal V}_{q,d}$ is a non-negative random variable.
 In Subsection \ref{qexpansion:0} the entries of $(X_t)$ are assumed to be exchangeable.
-Then we let $M_t = (M_{t}[j])_{j=0}^{\d-1}$, where $M_{t}[j]$ counts the number of entries equal to $j$ in $X_t$.
-The transition function for $M_t=m$ to $M_{t+1}=n$ has a spectral expansion with eigenvalues which are multivariate Krawtchouk orthogonal polynomials $\big (Q_l(n;(\theta_k)\big )$ on the stationary Multinomial$(\N,1/\d)$ distribution.
+Then we let $M_t = (M_{t}[j])_{j=0}^{q-1}$, where $M_{t}[j]$ counts the number of entries equal to $j$ in $X_t$.
+The transition function for $M_t=m$ to $M_{t+1}=n$ has a spectral expansion with eigenvalues which are multivariate Krawtchouk orthogonal polynomials $\big (Q_l(n;(\theta_k)\big )$ on the stationary Multinomial$(d,1/q)$ distribution.
 These polynomials have been studied by various authors.
 They were first constructed by \cite{G1971}, then later articles about them are \cite{DG2014,DG2019}.
-The particular form that we use is one where the elementary basis is $(\theta_1^r)$, which have been studied by \cite{M2004,M2010,M2011} as eigenfunctions arising from stochastic urn models.
-He takes an algebraic approach which is discussed in this paper.
+The particular form that we use is one where the elementary basis is $(\theta_1^r)$, which have been studied by \cite{M2004}, and appeared in \cite{M2018} as eigenfunctions arising from stochastic urn models. \citeauthor{M2004} takes an algebraic approach of harmonic analysis which is briefly discussed in this paper.
 The multivariate Krawtchouk polynomials are particularly interesting and we spend effort in presenting them in a self-contained way.
+In Remark \ref{Hamming:23} a random walk in $ {\cal V}_{q,d}$ is considered where transitions between $x,y \in {\cal V}_{q,d}$ only depend on a Hamming distance defined by $\partial(x,y) = |\{k:x[k]\ne y[k], k \in [d]\}|$.
+This model is important in a quantum walk in \cite{GM2025}.
+It is a random walk on $H(d,q)$, a Hamming graph, studied by Hora \cite{H1997}.
+The treatment in \cite{GM2025}, \cite{H1997} is algebraic, whereas our treatment is probabilistic.